 Once the business groundwork is laid, investing in a property is the next step in how to start an Airbnb.

-After a host has found a suitable property in the market of their choice, the biggest question is typically how to finance it–and there are plenty of options available.
+After a host has found a suitable property in the market of their choice, the biggest question is typically how to finance a vacation rental property–and there are plenty of options available.

 First up is paying in cash, which requires quite a bit of disposable income and typically results in a lower ROI.
 However, there are plenty of benefits to purchasing a property in cash as well.
 It means hosts can jump into opportunities quickly, avoid the pre-approval process, and enjoy zero interest added to their investment.
 Plus, sellers will often offer steep discounts to buyers willing to pay in cash.